Skip to nav Skip to content

 How is non-small cell lung cancer treated?

-Each patient’s ideal course of treatment will vary according to the cancer subtype, whether or not it has spread and other factors such as his or her age and overall health.
-The main treatment approaches for non-small cell lung cancer include surgery, chemotherapy, radiation therapy, targeted therapy and immunotherapy.
+The ideal course of treatment for NSCLC can vary based on the cancer subtype, whether it has spread and other individual factors, such as the patient’s age and overall health.
+The main treatment approaches are surgery, chemotherapy, radiation therapy, targeted therapy and immunotherapy.

 Moffitt also spearheads a groundbreaking clinical trial program and ambitious research initiatives to improve lung cancer treatment options, as well as a comprehensive and convenient Lung Cancer Screening and Surveillance Program.
-If you would like to speak with a Moffitt professional about lung cancer prevention, screening, treatment or clinical trials, call 1-888-663-3488 or fill out a new patient registration form online.